-From preparing people to relocate, to supporting their return home, the World of Work series explores each stage of the assignment journey and how they are all equally essential to success.
+From preparing people for their new life overseas, to supporting their return home, the World of Work series explores each stage of the assignment journey and what organisations can do to futureproof their success.

 Global mobility on the move